-- Complete the reorganization of the college by replacing the old model of secretarial staff with specialists in core student advising and business roles who have clearly identified duties and responsibilities. - Plan and create a School of Engineering Technology within the college of engineering to meet its unique mission. - Establish research teams capable of competing on the national and international scene with synergy provided by selected centers of research excellence.
+- Complete the reorganization of the college by replacing the old model of secretarial staff with specialists in core student advising and business roles who have clearly identified duties and responsibilities. - Plan and create a School of Engineering Technology within the college of engineering to meet its unique mission. - Establish research teams capable of competing on the national and international scene with synergy provided by selected centers of research excellence. - Implement the college's space plan as new and old buildings are occupied and reorganized to meet the mission of the college.

-- Implement the college's space plan as new and old buildings are occupied and reorganized to meet the mission of the college. - Develop a long-range plan to bring units together on the CRI. - Provide a first-rate educational experience for students in the UNC Charlotte/WCU joint BSEE degree program.
-Assist WCU with ABET accreditation for the program. - Plan, establish and staff a Systems Engineering Department offering undergraduate and graduate degree programs. - Plan, staff and launch a BS in construction management program; expected to quickly grow to 250 students; explore opportunities for other new programs, such as a BS in environment engineering, chemical engineering, facilities engineering, etc. - Successfully reaccredit the Engineering Technology programs. - Refine, streamline and improve assessment tools and processes to support long-range planning and accreditation.
+- Develop a long-range plan to bring units together on the CRI. - Provide a first-rate educational experience for students in the UNC Charlotte/WCU joint BSEE degree program.
+Assist WCU with ABET accreditation for the program. - Plan, establish and staff a Systems Engineering Department offering undergraduate and graduate degree programs. - Plan, staff and launch a BS in construction management program; expected to quickly grow to 250 students; explore opportunities for other new programs, such as a BS in environment engineering, chemical engineering, facilities engineering, etc. - Successfully reaccredit the Engineering Technology programs. - Expand the residential freshman learning community (FLC) to approximately 220 students. - Refine, streamline and improve assessment tools and processes to support long-range planning and accreditation.